antonypaulson/Drone_sensor_data/README.md

 ## The Project

 This is a relatively unstructured, independent exploratory data analysis & visualization assignment.
 Use your skills to discern details and find patterns in the data, and show us your process in a Jupyter notebook (or similar).
 Ultimately, we're looking for you to communicate actionable insights — things like corrupted or missing data points, unexplained behaviors, individual outlier launches, diurnal weather patterns, poorly performing parts, etc. — to the engineering & operations team in the form of interpretable figures and tables with a short description of your findings.

-Once you've completed the project, please attach your submission to an email sent to emily@flyzipline.com.